 As a lifelong Lord of the Rings fan, the term “white hat hacker” always conjures up images of Gandalf the White in my mind.
 Gandalf stands for everything good in the face of evil or maliciousness.
 He always tries to do good and serves as a guiding light (in some cases, quite literally with aid of his trusty staff) to shine the way for others.

 White hat hackers — or what are known as ethical hackers or white hats — are much the same.
 They’re the equivalent of Gandalf in the digital world (although likely without the epic beard).
-But what does it mean to be a white hat hacker?
+But what does it mean to be a white hat hacker (and what’s the definition of one)?
 What do these individuals try to accomplish?
 And what skills or training do you need to become one?

 In a world where the cost of cybercrime topped $3.5 billion in 2019 alone, white hat hackers are the good guys who fight to keep the bad guys at bay.